OloOcki/awesome-citygml/README.md

 [[Download](https://3d.bk.tudelft.nl/opendata/3dfier/)] [[More](https://3d.bk.tudelft.nl/opendata/3dfier/)]

-- **Netherlands, buildings** for the whole Netherlands area in LoD 2 (2.2) and 1 (1.2, 1.3) in various formats CityJSON, OBJ.
-Also WMS and WFS available.
+- **Netherlands, buildings** 10 mln buildings for the whole Netherlands area in LoD 2 (2.2) and 1 (1.2, 1.3) in various formats CityJSON, OBJ; Also WMS and WFS available.

 [🏠] [1️⃣] [2️⃣] [🔢]